joeswislocki/Joe-Swislocki-user-guide/README.md

 We will keep track of our topics in a Google Doc and recap items discussed with any actions.
 The doc will help us make updates and share thoughts in real-time to prepare and reference prior topics.
 The doc can be accessed in the meeting invitation or in Slack (pinned in our conversation thread).
 Lastly, I will pause my Slack notifications and any other technology to provide you with my full attention.
 Please try to eliminate distractions on your end.

+### Feedback from me to you
+My goal is to provide you with real-time candid feedback.
+I believe real-time feedback makes a  greater impact than waiting later, or for the “right time”.
+Providing you with candid feedback will help you grow and build a trusting relationship.
+It will enable you to feel more comfortable giving me feedback.

+I like Kim Scott’s radical candor framework.
+Radical candor is about caring personally and challenging directly.
+Kim provides [great learning material on her site](https://www.radicalcandor.com/).

+Beyond radical candor, I’m researching ideas and viewpoints on feedback.
+Most recently, I listened to a Management 3.0 podcast episode, [Why Feedback is the Most Toxic Barrier to Human Growth](https://management30.com/podcast/why-feedback-is-the-most-toxic-barrier-to-human-growth/).
+The episode made me think hard about my approach to feedback.
+Carol Sanford believes feedback is the most toxic practice to human growth and to democracy and education.
+She explains why we need to look inwards in order to grow instead of basing feedback on what others say.
+“People wake up and come alive when they’re in charge of their own growth and behaviour change.”
+I’m in the process of digesting the content and looking to see what it could look like to take the best from each framework.